bankaiogx/website/README.md

 Accessibility was also implemented thoroughly on this page.
 All fields include labels, colour contrast remains high, and form controls are large enough to be used comfortably on mobile devices.
 The page also includes Alt text for supporting visuals and maintains a logical heading structure consistent with the rest of the site.

 Overall, the Waiting List Page provides a straightforward and user-friendly experience with a focus on clarity and accessibility, allowing interested users to register their interest without unnecessary complexity or clutter.

 ## Accessibility Features

+Acessibility was an important focuc throughout the entire design and implementation of the project to ensure the design is useable and readable for everyone. s number of accessibility practices were put in place across all pages such as:
+- Alt text on all images.
+Ever image such as trainer portraits, banners logos and graphics included descriptive alt text so users with screen readers understand the visual content.
+- Logical heading structure
+Heading levels were corrected and structured correctly on all pages. this improved navigation for users who rely on screen reading technologies.
+- ARIA Labels on the Navigation bar
+The navigation bar used clear aria-label attributes, especially on hamburger mnu, to help users with assistive technology.
+- High contrast text
+The entire sites use a white-on-black colour cheme with high contrast buttons.
+This improves readability for all users, especialy those of low vision or colour blindness.
+- Large tap friendly buttons
+Buttons such as 'Register Interest' or 'Learn more' use large sizing, generous padding, high contrast that follows best practice inline with the principals derived from Fitt's Law.
+- Minimal cognitive load
+Information is seperated into small sections with strong spacing, clear headers and content that is structured well.
+This prevents users from feeling overwhelmed from information overload.
+- Muted audio on videos
+Videos autoplay without sound and avoids sudden and unexpected audio for the user.
+This also follows good practice for accessibility.
+- Responsive layout
+The layout prevents horizontal scrolling and scales correctly on mobile and other devices.

+Overall, the GYMXP website applies a range of accessibility focused implementations, ensuring the interface is usable, readable and supportive for different users across devices and assistive technologies.

 ## Responsive Design

 Responsive design was a core aspect within the design of the GYMXP website to make sure it works smoothly across desktop, mobile and tablet devices. the layout was made keeping mobile in mind as well as well ask desktop using Bootstrap's responsive grid system as well as a few other CSS media queries.

 Bootstrap's grid system (container, row, cold-md) was used across all masin sections such as the hero sections, the three features, the AI trainer layout and the waiting list form.
 On larger screens, such as desktop or large tablets, these are displayed in multiple columns for example the hero text on the left and the media/image on the right whilst on mobile they stack vertically.
 This maintained readibility without magnifying/pinch to zoom or horizontal scrolling.